melaniesubbiah/summary-pilot/rewrite_eval/instructions.md

 For every line marked inconsistent, provide a short explanation for your answer selection.
 For example, for the line from **Summary B**: "He is shot while lying in a puddle of water near the hospital wall.", a possible response is:

 This line is inconsistent with the story since the minister was sitting in the puddle of water in the story instead of lying in it.

+The next panel will show you an alternate version of the summary sentence, and ask:

+##### Question: Would you swap the sentence in the summary with this alternate?

+You should answer **Yes** if the alternate sentence is more consistent with the story or clarifies any ambiguities you were unsure of in the sentence.
+If the opposite is true, then answer **No**.
+If they're both equally good/bad, then you can respond **Neutral**.

+In some cases, based on which version of the sentence you preferred, a final panel will ask you about some possible issues with the sentence you rejected.
+You will be shown an issue and asked:

+##### Question: Is this issue an important part of why you preferred the other sentence?

+You should answer **Yes** if you agree the described issue is a problem with the sentence you rejected.
+If you can see why the issue might be a problem but it doesn't feel important, you can answer **Neutral**.
+If you don't think the described issue is a problem, you should answer **No**.

 ---